General Education Courses

 PHYS-206L University Physics I, 5 cr.

-Charges, Coulomb's and Gauss's laws, conductors and dielectrics, Ohm's law, magnetic fields, Ampere's law, motion of charges in a magnetic field, Faraday's law, inductance, simple L.R.C. circuits, magnetic properties of matter, electromagnetic waves, kinematics of wave motion, reflection, refraction, interference, and diffraction.
-Prereq.: PHYS-206.
+This is the second course of a two-term calculus based lecture and laboratory sequence intended for students majoring in physics, biology, chemistry, earth science or mathematics.
+Charges, Coulomb's and Gauss's laws, conductors and dielectrics, Ohm's law, magnetic fields, Ampere's law, motion of charges in a magnetic field, Faraday's law, inductance, simple L.R.C. circuits, magnetic properties of matter, electromagnetic waves, kinematics of wave motion, reflection, refraction, interference, and diffraction are discussed.
+Lecture three hours; lab two hours.
+General Education (NSL).
+Prerequisites: ( PHYS-201 Minimum grade of C and MATH 187).
+Minimum grade of C or (PHYS-206 Minimum grade of C or PHYS-206L Minimum grade of C).

 Intermediate and Upper-division Physics courses